rccordell/f18rwda/course-policies.md

 ## Participation

-I will not explicitly grade participation in this course (i.e. “participation = 20% of final grade”), but I will take account of your reading and course engagement through our in-class work, discussions, and related activities.
-[In-class work][13] will regularly be graded, while other contributions can influence that grade.
+I will not explicitly grade participation in this course (i.e. “participation = 20% of final grade”), but I will take account of your reading and course engagement through your [class preparation assignments][13], discussions, and in-class activities.
+As a reminder, all of our class grading contracts require you to:

+> Come to class prepared to discuss any assigned readings, games, videos, or other media.
+Participate actively in class activities and discussions, making observations and asking questions that help the class think together.

 There are many ways to participate in a college class.
 Just a few of the most valuable contributions are:

 1. Raising ideas from our assigned materials for class discussion, including directing our attention to specific moments you found evocative, inspiring, infuriating, or otherwise salient;
 2. Asking questions about materials or ideas you found puzzling or difficult (I cannot overstate how valuable good questions are to a thriving class, and how desperately I wish more students were courageous in asking them);